Jaskiranjot-Kaur/Wobb-Assignment1/README.md

 - The persist middleware just uses localStorage directly, so if you have two tabs open, saving something in one tab won't instantly show up in the other until it re-reads storage.
 Fine for a demo, would need a storage event listener for anything real.
-- Quick note on the data: this copy has 30 sample profiles bundled in `src/assets/data/profiles/`.
-If you're comparing against a fresh clone of the starter repo and it only has a handful, that's just a difference in the starting data, not something I changed.